 Get Back in Control

 If you're one of the millions afflicted with chronic pain, this book and the protocols in it may change your life for the better.
-For under $20 for a new paperback copy (kindle $9.99), it's worth a try.
+For a lot less than ongoing medical treatments, it's worth a try.

 I received a copy of this book from Chelsea Green Publishing for review.
 As always, my opinions are my own.